jxbbb/TOD3Cap/README.md

 ## Introduction

-we introduce the new task of outdoor 3D dense captioning.
+We introduce the new task of outdoor 3D dense captioning.
 As input, we assume a LiDAR point cloud and a set of RGB images captured by the panoramic camera rig.
 The expected output is a set of object boxes with captions.
 To tackle this task, we propose the TOD^3^Cap network, which leverages the BEV representation to generate object box proposals and integrates Relation Q-Former with LLaMA-Adapter to generate rich captions for these objects.
 We also introduce the TOD^3Cap dataset, the largest one to our knowledge for 3D dense captioning in outdoor scenes, which contains 2.3M descriptions of 64.3K outdoor objects from 850 scenes in [nuScenes](https://www.nuscenes.org/).

 ## Note
 This reposity will be updated soon, including: